odpi/egeria-docs/site/snippets/tasks/task-starting-omag-server.md

 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAG-ADMIN-0205 The Community Profile Open Metadata Access Service (OMAS) is not collecting karma points in this server
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAG-ADMIN-0207 The Community Profile Open Metadata Access Service (OMAS) is using the default threshold for reporting Karma Point Plateaus: 500
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-COMMUNITY-PROFILE-0004 The Community Profile Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Data Engine OMAS
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Data Engine OMAS has started
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DATA-ENGINE-0001 The Data Engine Open Metadata Access Service (OMAS) is initializing a new server instance
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DATA-ENGINE-0002 The Data Engine Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Discovery Engine OMAS
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Discovery Engine OMAS has started
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DISCOVERY-ENGINE-0001 The Discovery Engine Open Metadata Access Service (OMAS) is initializing a new server instance
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DISCOVERY-ENGINE-0003 The Discovery Engine Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Digital Architecture OMAS
+Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise  connector has been created for the Digital Architecture OMAS
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Digital Architecture OMAS has started
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DIGITAL-ARCHITECTURE-0001 The Digital Architecture Open Metadata Access Service (OMAS) is initializing a new server instance
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DIGITAL-ARCHITECTURE-0003 The Digital Architecture Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer